Below is the online edition of In the Beginning: Compelling Evidence for Creation and the Flood,

-Information never self-assembles.
-The genetic information in the DNA of each human cell is roughly equivalent to a library of 4,000 books.a Even if matter and life (perhaps a bacterium) somehow arose, the probability that mutations and natural selection produced this vast amount of information is essentially zero.b It would be similar to producing 4,000 books with the following procedure:c
+Even if matter and life somehow arose—perhaps only a bacterium—the probability that mutations and natural selection produced this vast amount of information is essentially zero.g It would be similar to producing 4,000 books with the following procedure:h

 a.
 Start with a meaningful phrase.